Wrestling in the Dark

 There is no sport, and there are few activities, more intimate than wrestling.
 Two opponents clutch and grab each other, skin on skin, absorbing each other’s sweat and heat.
 Hands grab for whatever body part is available.
-The wrestlers take turns lying on top of each other, pressing down with the weight of their entire body, wrapping arms and legs around the other, clutching and grunting as breathing becomes laboured.
+Wrestlers lie on top of each other, wrapping arms and legs, grunting as breathing becomes laboured.
 When you feel the strength of your adversary, you respect it.
 When you smell the fear of your opponent, you exploit it.
-Exhausted bodies become slippery with sweat and saliva.
+Exhausted bodies become slippery with sweat.
 Separation, when it happens, is momentary, then bodies engage once more, and tumble to the ground together.
-The match ends with the victor lying on top, hanging on with all the strength that can be mustered, refusing to let go.
+The match ends with the victor lying on top, hanging on with all their strength, refusing to let go.

 It is a story that takes place in the dark of night.
 Jacob is on his way back to the land of his birth, the land he had fled because he had cheated his brother Esau, and Esau had vowed to make Jacob pay with his life.
 But twenty years have passed and now God has told Jacob to go back to the land of his father and relatives, and God has promised that he will be with Jacob, just as he had promised to be with Jacob when Jacob fled his home those twenty years ago.
 So Jacob assembles his family and his servants and all his possessions and he begins the long journey back home.
 But he’s nervous.
 He’s still worried about Esau.
 He sends messengers ahead to find Esau and to advise him that Jacob is returning, to sound him out.
 When the messengers get back to Jacob, the news is bad: Esau is coming to meet Jacob and he’s bringing an army of four hundred men with him.
 Jacob is distressed, and terrified.